 Beyond Equipment: The Importance of Skills in Music Production

-Moreover, each piece of equipment you acquire comes with its own learning curve.
-For instance, getting the most out of your MIDI controller involves more than just playing notes; you’ll need to understand how to map it to your DAW, use it to control various parameters, and even use it as a tool for improvisation and live performance.
+Also, every piece of equipment you buy has its own way of being learned.
+For example, if you want to get the most out of your MIDI controller, you need to know how to map it to your DAW, use it to handle different settings, and even use it for live performance and improvisation.